 With Insurance premiums continuing to increase and the SRA engaging with more firms than ever before, the need to get this right is paramount.

-A structured and effective file review and auditing programme is central to a firms approach to risk, compliance and regulation.
+A structured and effective file review and auditing programme are central to a firm’s approach to risk, compliance and regulation.